Are you eligible for nomination of an IRMS Award?

 - Nomination statements should be no longer than 1000 words.

-- Nominations have to be submitted to firstname.lastname@example.org by the set deadline.
+- Nominations have to be emailed to firstname.lastname@example.org by the set deadline.

 Professional of the Year

 For professional of the year we are looking for someone exceptional.
 In 2016 we said that every information professional was an "Information Superhero" and we stand by that, so we are looking for the superhero of all superheroes.
 Someone who, in your opinion, over the last year has gone above and beyond what you would expect to achieve great things for their team, their organisation or the wider profession.
 If they have done anything that would fit any of the following, consider them for nomination!

 - Far exceeded yours or a customers expectations on service (customer can be someone in the business as well as an external person)

 - Acted as an inspirational or motivational leader to the benefit of a team or a particular individual

 - Created a product, service or approach that you believe is industry leading

 - Contributed useful content and knowledge to the benefit of the profession